cscorley/dissertation/chapters/1_introduction/0_introduction.md

 Topic models of source code have many applications in addition to general program comprehension.
-These applications include feature location [@Dit-etal_2011a], bug localization [@Lukins-etal_2008; @Rao-etal_2013], triaging incoming change requests [@Kagdi-etal_2012], traceability link recovery [@Asuncion-etal_2010], and several other areas [@Biggers_2012].
+These applications include feature location [@Dit-etal_2011a], bug localization [@Lukins-etal_2008; @Rao-etal_2013], developer identification [@Kagdi-etal_2012], traceability link recovery [@Asuncion-etal_2010], and several other areas [@Biggers_2012].
 Yet, while researchers have had success in using topic models on source code entities, there is a fundamental issue with the current approaches.
 This issue is that the input documents used to build a topic model are often source code entities, and will be the motivating point of this work.